guangxu-li/memory-palace/cs/leetcode/add-two-numbers.md

 	4. next one input listnode.
 3. If carry = 1, append a new node with digit 1.
 ```
+{% hint style="danger" %}
+Step 3 is neccessary.
+Without it, the program can't work for 456 + 654.
+{% endhint %}
 ```java
 public ListNode addTwoNumbers(ListNode l1, ListNode l2) {
     ListNode dummyHead = new ListNode(0);